gigaforge/FFRK-LabMem-SBTracker/README.md

 # FFRK-LabMem
+This is a forkekd version of bover87's LabMem branch, which adds additional integration to trgKai's Soulbreak Tracker/Search companion site.  bover78's original readme can be found below.

 This is a slightly modifed version of HughJeffner's [original LabMem bot](https://github.com/HughJeffner/FFRK-LabMem) for FFRK.
 It is built to run with FFRK JP, with various changes made by mendicant and further modified by bover87. **This version may contain bugs.
 I will try my best to fix any issues, but my knowledge of coding is extremely limited.
 If you find bugs and know how to fix them, please feel free to create a fork.**

 Full automation for labyrinth dungeons on Android FFRK and Windows using a proxy server and [adb](https://developer.android.com/studio/command-line/adb)